 The dates of the inductions are at the discretion of the Civic Lubbock, Inc. Board and subject to the availability of the inductees.
 Unless an inductee is being recognized posthumously, all inductees must agree to be present for the formal induction ceremony.

 While the Walk of Fame Committee maintains a database with biographical information and the accomplishments of potential candidates, they welcome suggestions by the public.
-To offer a suggestion, please send a letter along with the suggested person’s biographical information, including accomplishments in their respective field of art, music, and/or entertainment, to: West Texas Walk of Fame, 1501 Mac Davis Lane, Lubbock, TX 79401.
+To offer a suggestion, please send a letter along with the suggested personís biographical information, including accomplishments in the performing and/or visual arts to: West Texas Walk of Fame, 1501 Mac Davis Lane, Lubbock, TX 79401.